OpenMLRL/CoMLRL/docs/content/docs/user-guide/ac-finetuning.md

 math: true
 ---

 Actor-Critic methods are widely used policy gradient approaches that employ critics to estimate advantages, reducing the high variance and supporting online training.
-Many LLM fine-tuning frameworks implement actor-critic training (e.g., [trl](https://huggingface.co/docs/trl), [verl](https://verl.readthedocs.io/en/latest/), [LLaMA Factory](https://llamafactory.readthedocs.io/en/latest/advanced/trainers.html)).
+In MARL, Actor-Critic methods can be instantiated as Independent Actor-Critic (IAC) and Multi-Agent Actor-Critic (MAAC).

 ## IAC